JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 impact the throughput performance.
 You should test the throughput with your data model to get realistic figures.

-* Changing the data model for your data.
+* Change the data model for your data.
-* Adding primary or unique keys constraints.
+* Add primary or unique keys constraints.
-* Adding analytical indexes.
+* Add analytical indexes.
-* Changing JSON data type to BLOB (needed for large JSON documents).
+* Change JSON data type to BLOB if you have large JSON documents.
-* Partitioning the target table, possibly by time.
+* Partition the target table by time.
-* Inserting data into multiple target tables.
+* Insert data into multiple target tables.
-* Adding materialized views with refresh ON COMMIT.
+* Add materialized views with refresh ON COMMIT.

 ## Tuning